Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 In order to function well in our everyday lives, the brain needs to receive, process and integrate sensory information.

-Sensory information comes in not just from out five “traditional” senses, but also the vestibular, interoceptive and proprioceptive systems too.
+Sensory information comes in not just from our five “traditional” senses, but also the vestibular system, interoceptive and proprioceptive input too.

 The theory, first proposed by Jean Ayres in the 1960s, suggests that difficulties with receiving and processing sensory information can cause problems in arousal levels.